twitocode/Tantalum/content/University/Year 1/CS 1JC3/Numbers.md

 ![[Pasted image 20250914154343.png]]
 This problem does not exist using **Integer** in Haskell
 # Floating Point Numbers
-Rational numbers are represented in base 2 scientific notation with a fixed number of bits
+Rational numbers are represented in base 2 scientific notation with a fixed number of bits.
+Can represetn all rational numbers.
 $$\pm 1.m *2^e$$
 where $1.m$ is called the *mantissa* and $e$ is the *exponent*